stevenwadeconsulting/k8s-fundamentals-labs/docs/labs/1-essentials.md

 - Access to your assigned Kubernetes cluster
 - Basic familiarity with command-line interfaces

+!!! warning
-- Execute `cd 001-essentials` to navigate to this lab directory
+    Execute `cd 001-essentials` to navigate to this lab directory

 ## Lab Environment Validation